Shubham0743X/htmlprojects-basics/README.md

 # htmlprojects-basics
-These are my html projects which i've done in my free time
+These are my html and python projects which i've done in my free time
 <br>
 Author- Shubham Nag